What Are Post-Baccalaureate Programs? A Complete Guide

 Not Improving Your Undergraduate GPA if You Enroll in Graduate Programs

 If your goal is to improve your undergraduate GPA, ensure the program you choose impacts your undergraduate GPA, not your graduate GPA.
-The primary difference between post-bacc and master’s programs is that an SMP will give you a graduate-level degree but won’t impact your undergraduate GPA.
+The primary difference between PB and master’s programs is that an SMP will give you a graduate-level degree but won’t impact your undergraduate GPA.

 The Pressure to Succeed and Bolster Your Application